-15. Changes To This Procedure
+16. Changes To This Procedure

-This policy has been implemented following consultation with the Staff Forum.
+This procedure has been implemented following consultation with the Staff Forum.

-This policy will be reviewed by the Clerk triennially and any proposed changes will be the subject of consultation with the Staff Forum before approval is sought from the Corporation.
+This procedure will be reviewed by the Clerk triennially and any proposed changes will be the subject of consultation with the Staff Forum before approval is sought from the Corporation.